 CORE LEADERSHIP TEAM

-LIZ COHEN HEAD OF SCHOOL
+LIZ COHEN HEADTEACHER

 After studying French at the University of Leicester, Liz completed her PGCE at Canterbury Christ Church University College and has been in Education ever since.
 She is used to working in socially mixed schools, which has fuelled her passion for embedding diversity and inclusion into the curriculum.
 In her spare time, Liz can be spied doing one of three things: running around a netball court; annoying her neighbours by practising the piano; or planning her next European culinary getaway.

-SHARON BAXENDALE ASSISTANT HEAD: INCLUSION (SENDCo)
+SHARON BAXENDALE ASSISTANT HEAD: INCLUSION (SENCo)

 ALISON SPRAKES ASSISTANT HEAD: ASSESSMENT & EYFS/KS1